WAGO/pfc-firmware-sdk-G2/README.md

     make wup

-Documentation on how to use the WUP can be found in the pfc manual (12.2.1): [https://www.wago.com/de/sps/controller-pfc200/p/750-8212#downloads](https://www.wago.com/de/sps/controller-pfc200/p/750-8212#downloads).
+Documentation on how to use the WUP can be found in the pfc manual: [https://www.wago.com/de/sps/controller-pfc200/p/750-8212#downloads](https://www.wago.com/de/sps/controller-pfc200/p/750-8212#downloads).

 RAUC uses a certificate based approach to authenticate the origin of a bundle.
 To ease creating of WUP files during development, the BSP contains test certificates.
 In order to use RAUC's authentication mechanism to ensure the origin of a bundle, it is stricly recommended to to use custom certificates.
 A HowTo for this can be found here: [https://github.com/WAGO/pfc-howtos/tree/master/HowTo_GenerateWUPFile](https://github.com/WAGO/pfc-howtos/tree/master/HowTo_GenerateWUPFile).

 ### 6.)
 Write the binary image file "sd.hdimg" to SD-Card
-ATTENTION: Size of generated 'sd.hdimg' has been changed to 204MB.

 #### 6.1) Virtual machine on a windows host